 The failure of a business does not only affect the business owner.
 This is especially true if your business provides an essential service or forms an integral part of people’s daily lives.
-A business continuity plan also benefits the community of people who depend on the business functioning.
+A business continuity plan also benefits the community of people who depend on the business's functioning.

 A prime example would be IT disasters, where, for example, a computer system becomes corrupt.
-IT-based business disruptions can be caused by employee errors, hardware failures or software issues.
+IT-based business disruptions can be caused by employee errors, hardware failures, or software issues.
 IT-based disasters are common as almost everything we do in our day-to-day depends on technology.
 More now than ever, as you might have noticed that during the pandemic, many businesses have shifted their business online.
 It has never been more important for businesses to have the capacity to quickly recover from platform failures.

-Specifically, data collection is immensely important to businesses and losing access to it could be detrimental – particular for those businesses where ‘digital’ or ‘soft’ assets are their only assets.
+Specifically, data collection is immensely important to businesses, and losing access to it could be detrimental – particular for those businesses where ‘digital’ or ‘soft’ assets are their only assets.

-This includes physical disruptions such as floods, earthquakes, lightning, hurricanes.
+This includes physical disruptions such as floods, earthquakes, lightning, and hurricanes.
 This type of disaster will typically affect businesses with tangible assets that can be damaged or destroyed during a natural disaster, causing losses and disruptions to service.
 The safety of employees is also important.
 Without a proper plan, employees may not know how to act in a way that guarantees their safety and minimises losses for the company.

 Some geographical locations are more susceptible to certain natural disasters.
 The business continuity plan should take this into account and should also ensure that adequate emergency and safety equipment is provided to safeguard the wellbeing of all staff members, clients, and the community.

 Human errors are inevitable and very common.
-As such, a company needs to train its employees to always report their mistake.
+As such, a company needs to train its employees to always report their mistakes.
 Businesses should also employ software to reduce human efforts in identifying mistakes.
 This will allow businesses to be notified quickly, which may help prevent the mistake from being made in the first place.

 This may include mugging, trespassing, stealing, terrorist attack, or crimes.
 Sometimes these situations arise without an apparent reason, making them hard to predict.
 Nevertheless, as a business owner, it is your responsibility to place the wellbeing and safety of your employees above all, as employees are assets to the company.